Hybrid immediate-mode framework — no virtual DOM, no diffing. GPU-accelerated via Metal, OpenGL, and WebGPU. 50+ widgets, 6 companion libraries.

 Zero-alloc draw path.
 Multi-page glyph atlas with automatic shelf packing and time-based eviction.
 IME composition with clause underlines and cursor feedback.

-Line, bar, area, scatter, bubble, pie, donut, gauge, candlestick, histogram, box plot, waterfall, radar, heatmap, treemap, funnel, sankey, sparkline.
-Interactive zoom, pan, and brush select.
-Real-time dashboards with incremental updates.
+Line, bar, area, scatter, pie, candlestick, histogram, heatmap, radar, waterfall, and more.
+Interactive zoom, pan, and brush select with incremental updates for real-time dashboards.

 Render to PNG or SVG with no window — 16x MSAA, export from CI, servers, or headless environments.
 Built-in data transforms: moving averages, regression, Bollinger bands, LTTB downsampling.